Hosting a Clinic

 Please note, that the cost of hiring a venue (if applicable), which must be borne by the hiring party, can make it much harder to make this a practical, profitable endeavour.
 If there are going to be more than a few (say 10-15) spectators, realistically you will need an indoor venue.
 However, this is not absolutely a requirement except at winter time.

 We strongly recommend all spectators are made to pay a non-refundable deposit in advance or to pay double on the door (you will need to have all their contact details to be able to call in the event of a cancellation).
 Likewise, all riders must pay fully for the time they expect to take in advance.
-If their horse is not able to perform, they will then simply find another one.
 Otherwise, a cancellation like this can ruin all your plans (and ours!)